-In copyright law, fair use conditions characterize when individuals can use copyrighted material without permission from copyright owners~\citep{yankwich1954fair,netanel2011making}.
-In our setting, fair use conditions characterize when practitioners can use personal data without asking from permission from the owners of that data.
-In particular, fair use conditions are necessary for ``truthful self-reporting” in a prediction task~\citep[see e.g.,][]{savage1971elicitation,jovanovic1982truthful,gneiting2007strictly}.
-Consider a personalized model where each person could control to a personalized model -- i.e., where each person could report their group membership, withhold it, or report the group membership of another group.
+In copyright law, fair use conditions characterize when we can use copyrighted material without permission from copyright owners~\citep{yankwich1954fair,netanel2011making}.
+In this setting, fair use conditions characterize when we can use personal data without asking permission from the owners of that data.
+In particular, fair use conditions are necessary for ``truthful self-reporting"~\citep[see e.g.,][]{savage1971elicitation,jovanovic1982truthful,gneiting2007strictly}.